DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 1. Exponential target functions in task 1&2 ,
 2. Branin function in task 1 v.s. modified Branin function in task 2 ,
 3. Needle function and its shifted version in task 1&2 respecively ,
-4. Mono modal function in task1, and Needle function in task 2 ,
+4. Mono modal function in task 1, and Needle function in task 2 ,
-5.
+5. Mono modal function in task 1, and double modals function in task 2.
+6. Double modals function in task 1 and 2.
+7. Triple modals function in task 1, double modals function in task 2.

 The first type takes exponential functions as target functions in task 1 and 2.
 The second type takes Branin function as target function of task 1, and modified Branin function as target function of task 2.
-The third type uses needle function and its shifted version as target functions of task 1 and 2 respectively.
+The third type uses needle function and its shifted version as target functions of task 1 and 2 respectively .
+Here we just introduce type 1, 3, 6, 7 to indicate some common properties, which is the key to success in tranfering learning of Bayesian optimization.
+For others, detailed function definitions can be found in `./simfun.py` , and you can run their simulation in `./run_simulation.sh` .

-### type 1:
+### type 1: exponential function family

 $$
 f_1(x) = \exp\{-\frac{1}{2\theta^2}\|x-\mu_1\|^2\}